Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 );
 ```

-Let's assume that you added an `age` data below 10.
+Let's assume that you try to add an `age` data below 10.
 Then, you might see an error message saying like "You cannot add this data due to constraint2" on your console or workbench.
 So, `CONSTRAINT` helps you understand constraints applied in the table by seeing the customized error message.
 In practice, `constraint2` should have been a text like `age_is_under_10` which helps programmers catch that age must be greater than 10 right away!

 ### PRO-TIP 1 : How to add constraints to an existing column?